 Initially appearing in 1962 as a non-championship event, the Mexican Grand Prix joined Formula 1's World Championship the following year, but it wasn't until 1986 that the event moved to the Autódromo Hermanos Rodríguez where it remained until dropping off the schedule after 1992.

-Hermann Tilke set about renovating the venue for Formula 1's return in 2015, with the alterations making this a 2.674-mile circuit consisting of 17 turns.
+Hermann Tilke set about renovating the venue for Formula 1's return in 2015, with the alterations making this a 2.674-mile circuit consisting of 17 turns, and the race now known as the Mexico City Grand Prix - to reflect where the circuit is based.

 The venue is named after the racing drivers Ricardo and Pedro Rodríguez.
 It's situated within the public park of the Magdalena Mixhuca Sports City in south-east Mexico City.

-The venue can hold up to 110,000 fans, and its stadium section when full serves as a spectacle of the Formula 1 calendar.
+The venue can hold up to 110,000 fans, and the Foro Sol Stadium section, when full, serves as one of the brightest spectacles of the Formula 1 calendar.

-This is one of the shorter laps on the Formula 1 calendar, taken at a very high average speed.
+This is one of the shorter laps on the Formula 1 calendar, taken at a very high average speed but with the cars running high levels of downforce on the cars.

-Everything gets a little more technical into the stadium section before rejoining the main straight, a main straight which is up there with the longest on the Formula 1 calendar, on which the modern V6 hybrid turbo F1 cars have managed to reach top speeds in excess of 370 km/h (230 mph).
+Everything gets a little more technical into the stadium section before rejoining the main straight, which is up there with the longest on the Formula 1 calendar, on which the modern V6 hybrid turbo F1 cars have managed to reach top speeds in excess of 370 km/h (230 mph).

 Turn 1 - With the engine screaming at Monza-esque speeds, it's then hard on the brakes for this 90-degree right.

 Turn 2/3 - A very short burst of acceleration into this left.
 Not quite as sharp as Turn 1.
-This then followed by a mirrored right turn.
+This is then followed by a mirrored right turn.

-Turn 4/5 - On the power down the back straight and hit the brakes again for another left-to-right section.
+Turn 4/5 - On the power down the back straight and the second DRS zone, and hit the brakes again for another left-to-right section.

 Turn 6 - Short burst of power into this tight double-right.
 It's important to clip the inside kerbs and nail both apexes.